Quirky new build with panoramic views of Bennachie hills for sale for £240,000

-For Sale: Quirky new build with stunning panoramic views of Bennachie hills on the market for £240,000
+For Sale: Quirky cottage with stunning panoramic views of Bennachie hills on the market for £240,000

 A stunning and unusual cottage situated in a quiet Aberdeenshire town has been listed on the market.

-A new build with a fiercely quirky layout has been listed on the market for £240,000.
-The property is situated in Aberdeenshire’s rural town of Turriff.
+A traditional period property with a fiercely quirky layout has been listed on the market for £240,000.
+The cottage is situated in Aberdeenshire’s rural town of Turriff.

 The breathtaking building put on the market by Brown and Mcrae includes a panoramic conservatory and a stylish sitting room with slanted ceilings.
-While the property benefits from the security and contemporary style of a new build, it is also oozing with character.
+The property is over 100 years old and is oozing with character.

 According to the estate agent’s description: “The accommodation has a quirky layout and in its current presentation comprises 2 ground floor bedrooms, snug/bedroom 4, kitchen, bathroom & conservatory.
 Upstairs there is a large sitting room, with a dining area and bedroom.”